577521/Evaluation-Dataset-for-Lexical-Translation-Consistency/README.md

 This paper proposes a dataset to evaluate lexical translation consistency in Chinese-to-English document-level translation.

-This dataset ontains a total of 310 bilingual news articles from China Daily, with a total of 5,051 sentences, and an average of 16 sentences per article.
+This dataset contains a total of 310 bilingual news articles from China Daily, with a total of 5,051 sentences, and an average of 16 sentences per article.

 #### If you use the dataset for your research, please cite:
 ```